EMBRYOPSIDA Pirani & Prado

 ASTERID II / CAMPANULIDAE Back to Main Tree

-Myricetin 0; vessel elements with scalariform perforation plates; style shorter than the ovary; endosperm copious, embryo short/very short.
-7 orders, 29 families, 34,230 species.
+Myricetin 0; style shorter than the ovary; endosperm copious, embryo short/very short. - 7 orders, 29 families, 34,230 species.

 Evolution.
 Divergence & Distribution.
 Diversification at this node may have occurred in the southern hemisphere (Beaulieu et al. 2013a).
-For the evolution of plant habit in the campanulids.
-Aquifoliales, Bruniales, Escalloniales and Paracryphiales are all (largely) woody and species poor, as are basal Apiales and woody clades in Asterales and the three basal lamiid clades.
+Beaulieu et al. (2013b) discuss the evolution of plant habit in the campanulids.
+Aquifoliales, Bruniales, Escalloniales and Paracryphiales are all (largely) woody and species poor, as are basal Apiales, woody clades in Asterales and the three basal lamiid clades.
 For further details of evolution in the basal euasterids, see discussion at the euasterid node.

 Pollination Biology & Seed Dispersal.
-In the campanulids the fruits often have few (often 1-2) seeds - but c.f. families like Campanulaceae and Goodeniaceae.
+In the campanulids the fruits often have few (commonly only 1-2) seeds, although families like Campanulaceae and Goodeniaceae are exceptions.
 Even when each flower has only one or two seeds, these are generally small, indeed, euasterids as a whole have rather small seeds (Linkies et al. 2010).
 Beaulieu and Donoghue (2013; see Beaulieu & O'Meara 2016) examined fruit evolution in campanulids from an ecological point of view and concluded that the plesiomorphic fruit type for the whole group was likely to be dry, dehiscent, and with two or more seeds.
-Clades with achenes, dry, indehiscent, and single seeded fruits (they include Apiaceae, although such fruits there are the individual mericarps that result from the separation/dehiscence of the two-seeded fruits) and were often associated with increased diversification rates.
-However, they were unclear as to any causal connections.
-These results may have to be modified somewhat when outgroups are included (e.g., what are the likely states for the euasterids as a whole?) and if fruit types are redefined, and as different methods of analysis are used (Beaulieu & O'Meara 2016); it is perhaps more likely that the plesiomorphic fruit morphology of the campanulids (and lamiids) was quite large, fleshy, indehiscent and single-seeded (see above).
+Clades with achenes, dry, indehiscent, single-seeded fruits (they include Apiaceae, although such fruits there are the individual mericarps that result from the separation/dehiscence of the two-seeded fruits) were often associated with increased diversification rates.
+However, Beaulieu and Donoghue (2013) were unclear as to any causal connections.
+These results may have to be modified somewhat when outgroups are included (e.g., what are the likely states for the euasterids as a whole?), if fruit types are redefined, and as different methods of analysis are used (Beaulieu & O'Meara 2016); it is perhaps more likely that the plesiomorphic fruit morphology of the campanulids (and lamiids) was quite large, fleshy, indehiscent and single-seeded (see above).